-Because Master’s theses and Doctoral dissertations are available through OhioLINK in open access format and can be indexed by most major search engines, it is important to ensure that you follow professional research standards to avoid plagiarism, protect your copyright and publish your work in other venues, if desired.
+Because theses and dissertations are available through OhioLINK in open access format and can be indexed by most major search engines, it is important that you follow professional research standards to avoid plagiarism, protect your copyright, and publish your work in other venues, if desired.

 We doubt students intend to use another author's work and represent it as their own.
 With this in mind, TAD Services offers the following guide for those who want more information about what plagiarism is and how to identify and avoid it.